Tobias-Grey/My-Data-Science-Journey/README.md

 - Communication
 - Team Experience

-More updates coming as I learn.
+More updates coming as I learn.....